anima-research/connectome-ts/README.md

 ## Repository Setup

-⚠️ **Important**: The Connectome ecosystem temporarily uses npm file links between repositories .
+⚠️ **Important**: The Connectome ecosystem currently uses npm file links between repositories.
 All repos must be cloned into the same parent directory with their default names.
 This is a temporary limitation that will be resolved when packages are published to npm.

 ```bash
 # Required directory structure: